Tables

 t.name[1]

-The columns stored in a Table are immutable: you cannot add, delete or rename columns.
-However, it is very easy to create a new table with different columns, which encourages a functional programming style for working with external data structure.
-(See also FlexTable, a more flexible alternative).
-By comparison, this is a similar approach for IndexedTables and JuliaDB, whereas DataFrames uses an untyped column vector.
+Columns stored in a Table are immutable: you cannot add, delete, or rename columns.
+However, it is very easy to create a new table with different columns, which encourages a functional programming style for working with an external data structure. (see also FlexTable, a more flexible alternative).
+For comparison: this is a similar approach for IndexedTables and JuliaDB, whereas DataFrames uses an untyped column vector.

-The columns themselves can be modifiable.
+The columns themselves can be mutable.
 You can modify data in one or more columns, as well as add or remove rows.
-Thus, operations on the data (rather than the data structure) can take an imperative form if desired.
+Thus, operations on data (rather than a data structure) can take an imperative form, if desired.

-3.The column types are known to the compiler, which makes direct operations such as searching Table rows very fast.
-The programmer is free to write a combination of low-level for loops, use operations such as map, filter, reduce, or use a high-level query interface such as Query.jl - all with the high performance one would expect from a statically compiled group language. .innerjoin
+Column types are known to the compiler, which makes direct operations, such as iterating through Table rows, very fast.
+A programmer can freely write a combination of low-level for loops, use operations such as map, filter, reduce, or use a high–level query interface such as Query.jl - all with the high performance that can be expected from a statically compiled group language. .innerjoin

-Conversely, the Julia compiler spends effort keeping track of the names and types of all the columns in a table.
-If you have a very large number of columns (many hundreds), Table is probably not a suitable data structure (a column vector with dynamic size and DataFrame typing is better here).
+Conversely, the Julia compiler spends effort tracking the names and types of all columns in the table.
+If you have a very large number of columns (many hundreds), a Table may not be the right data structure (it is better to use a column vector with dynamic size and DataFrame typing).

-Tables can be an array of any dimensionality.
+Tables can be an array of any dimension.

-Unlike DataFrame, you cannot access a single cell in a single getindex call (you must first retrieve a column and index a cell from that column).
-Similarly, the number of columns is not involved in size or .lengthTable.
+Unlike a DataFrame, you cannot access one cell in a single getindex call (you must first extract the column and index the cell from this column).
+Similarly, the number of columns is not involved in the size or .lengthTable.

-You can check which is more suitable for your task - the statically compiled Table or the dynamic DataFrames approach - as follows.
-See if the written code tends to refer to columns by name or if column names are more dynamic (and, for example, require iteration across columns).
+You can check which is more suitable for your task – a statically compiled Table or a dynamic DataFrames approach, as follows.
+See if the written code tends to refer to columns by name, or if column names are more dynamic (and, for example, column iteration is required).